CWKSC/template_generator/README.md

 Template Generator for generate code

-Combine generate the possible combinations of all sets
+Generate all possible combinations of sets

-Cooperate with Some String process method will be powerful
+It will be useful to cooperate with some string processing functions

 This is part of [CWKSC/MyLib_Csharp](https://github.com/CWKSC/MyLib_Csharp) C# library